javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 While generating the DOM, browsers automatically process errors in the document, close tags and so on.

-Such an document with unclosed tags:
+Such document with unclosed tags:

 ```html no-beautify
 <p>Hello